 U-NII-4 band sharing case – broad agreement around process and goals

 IEEE 802.11 submits that there is a considerable amount of agreement in the record on the U-NII-4 band – agreement that can become a strong foundation for how the Commission moves forward.
 Commenters agree that Dedicated Short Range Communications (DSRC) devices must be protected from harmful interference from U-NII devices, and that federal or Commission-licensed users in the band would similarly have priority rights to spectrum.
-There is also agreement that for DSRC, the technical problem of whether and how U-NIIs might share spectrum is something that would benefit from live exchanges of information between industry representatives, a process that is already beginning.
-Commenters suggested various forms of Commission involvement in the process, but all agreed that a solution would most likely be the result of dialogue beyond the comment round.
-Significant agreement also exists that the Commission should take no action adopting final rules for U-NII-4 sharing with DSRC unless and until a technology solution can be thoroughly tested and vetted, and all parties have an opportunity to weigh in with concerns and comments.
-There is broad agreement that if found a particular sharing concept or concepts appear meritorious, those ideas will need to be thoroughly tested in order for all stakeholders to have confidence that they will work, and that the Commission will need to develop robust equipment compliance rules and procedures to ensure that devices will adhere to requirements.
+There is also agreement that for DSRC, the technical problem of whether and how U-NIIs might share spectrum is something that would benefit from live exchanges of information between industry representatives, a process that has already started.
+Commenters suggested various forms of Commission involvement in the process, and all have agreed that a solution would most likely result from dialogue beyond the comment round.
+Significant agreement also exists that the Commission should take no action adopting final rules for U-NII-4 sharing with DSRC unless and until a technological solution can be thoroughly tested and vetted, and all parties have had an opportunity to weigh in with concerns and comments.
+There is broad agreement that if a particular sharing concept or concepts appears meritorious, those ideas will need to be thoroughly tested in order for all stakeholders to have confidence that they will work, and that the Commission will need to develop robust equipment compliance rules and procedures to ensure that devices will adhere to requirements.

-As the entity that sets standards for both 802.11ac and 802.11p, which is the candidate to become the standard DSRC technology, IEEE 802.11 has noted the comments from stakeholders in the .11p community who are skeptical that sharing spectrum will work.
+As the entity that sets standards for both 802.11ac and 802.11p, which is the candidate to become the standard DSRC technology, IEEE 802.11 has noted the comments from stakeholders in the .11p community who are sceptical that sharing spectrum will work.
 IEEE 802.11 is not as pessimistic.
 That said, we recognize that the automotive community, including the US Department of Transportation and its various component entities, have worked long and hard to develop a safety technology to make the nation’s highways safer and to save lives.
 That work has not been done with a view toward sharing the radio resource with other systems.
-Therefore, U-NIIs seeking to operate in the band face challenges in learning to work around a radio system not designed to co-exist with U-NI operations.
+Therefore, U-NIIs seeking to operate in the band face challenges in learning to work around a radio system not designed to co-exist with U-NII operations.
 If the 802.11ac technology needs to be modified in order for sharing to work, IEEE 802.11 is prepared to engage that work.
-While the technology challenge is very real, IEEE 802.11 believes that the benefits of successfully solving the challenge are large and could extend to both radio ecosystems.
-IEEE 802.11 also believes that our member experts are best positioned to assist the Commission, and the stakeholders, in the technological due diligence that must occur if U-NIIs are to be allowed into the band.
+While the technological challenge is very real, IEEE 802.11 believes that the benefits of successfully solving the challenge are large and could extend to both radio ecosystems.
+IEEE 802.11 also believes that our member experts are best positioned to assist the Commission, and the stakeholders, in the technological due diligence that must occur if U-NII devices are to be allowed to operate in the DSRC band.
 Our members are already engaging in dialogue around these issues, and we stand ready to assist the Commission in any way possible.